openfaas/openfaas.github.io/_posts/2019-04-18-spring-easter.md

 Form: [Request access now](https://forms.gle/8e6ZXJKMcDHpV6Xu6)

 If you're experienced with OpenFaaS, then perhaps you'd like to stand-up your own OpenFaaS Cloud with the [ofc-bootstrap tool](https://github.com/openfaas-incubator/ofc-bootstrap)?
 It takes around 100 seconds to deploy to a Kubernetes service such as [DigitalOcean Kubernetes](https://www.digitalocean.com/products/kubernetes/) or [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
+You'll get the same experience as with the Community Cluster including automatic TLS and support for GitHub.com or GitLab self-hosted.

 ## Wrapping up